rackspace/php-opencloud/docs/userguide/index.md

 PHP 5.3 is required.
 This library uses PHP namespaces, which were introduced with version 5.3, so it will not work with earlier versions.

+Note that, if you see a message like this:

+	Unexpected character in input: ‘\’ (ASCII=92) state=1

+you're probably running on PHP 5.2 or earlier.
+This is because the namespace functions use the backslash characters.

 It uses the [CURL library](http://us.php.net/manual/en/book.curl.php) to communicate over HTTP to the various services.
 Since this is included with nearly all PHP installations, that should not be